1967 Formula One season: Rounds 8 to 11

 The Canadian Grand Prix was on the championship calendar for the first time and was supposed to be a one-off in celebration of Canada's 100 years of independence, but the popularity of the event would result in F1 returning to Mosport Park seven more years and the Canadian GP still being featured on the calendar today.
 Jim Clark (Lotus) qualified on pole position, ahead of teammate Graham Hill and championship leader Denny Hulme (Brabham).
 It had been a rainy night, but a clear morning, which led to most of the Goodyear runners starting on intermediate tyres, while most of the Firestone started on dries.
 During the warm-up lap, the rain returned and it caused a treacherous first lap, with the Goodyear tyres at an advantage.
 Hulme took the lead off of Clark, and Bruce McLaren got by the pole-sitter into second place.
 The track was now drying and around a quarter of the race, the dry-runners regained their advantage.
 Clark retook second place and began to catch Hulme at over a second a lap.
 On lap 58, he was there and immediately went by into the lead, but right at that moment, the rain returned.
-Clark's engine got soaked and cut out, while Hulme desperatly needed clean goggles so chose to pit.
+Clark's engine got soaked and cut out, while Hulme desperately needed clean goggles so chose to pit.
 This left Jack Brabham, second in the championship, free to win the race, over a minute ahead of teammate Hulme and at least a lap ahead of the race.
 Dan Gurney finished third in the Eagle.